 Demonic possession is a topic that has been addressed by various religions and cultures across the world.
-As it turns out, there are an alarmingly large number of demons contributing to all that’s wrong in the world.
-Some of these creatures rule in hell, others hang out here on earth to stir up trouble for their own amusement, and then there are those particularly vile creatures that take control of humans and turn their world sometimes literally upside-down.
+As it turns out, there are an alarming number of demons contributing to all that’s wrong in the world.
+Some of these creatures rule in hell, others hang out here on Earth to stir up trouble for their own amusement, and then there are those particularly vile creatures that take control of humans and turn their world upside-down.

-In most cases, when one hears the word "possession," Satan springs to mind, but there are quite a few more demons out there who (if one believes the lore) are far more likely to run around possessing people than Lucifer is... after all, he’s got things to do.
+In most cases, when one hears the word "possession," Satan springs to mind, but there are quite a few more demons out there who (if one believes the lore) are far more likely to run around possessing people than Lucifer is.

-No matter who the demon is, the act of demonic possession takes some time.
-Allegedly the demon spends months haunting and oppressing their victim, wearing them down physically, mentally, and spiritually so they can break their victim's will to fight back and slip right in.
-Then the havoc begins.
-This list contains some of the worst demons to be possessed by, and some insight into how demons wreck your life.
+No matter who the demon is or what they look like, the act of demonic possession takes some time.
+Allegedly, the demon spends months haunting and oppressing their target, wearing them down physically, mentally, and spiritually so they can break their target's will to fight back, letting them slip right in.
+Then, the havoc begins.
+This list contains some of the worst demons to be possessed by, and some insight into how demons can wreck your life.

 Azazel is known as the father of possession, since he is the demon responsible for discovering and "perfecting" the act.
 In ancient Jewish tradition, two goats were brought to the tabernacle on the Day of Atonement.
-One goat was killed and sacrificed to Yahweh (God), and the other, the "scapegoat," would be released alive into the wilderness carrying the people's sins with it.
+One goat was slain and sacrificed to Yahweh (God), and the other, the "scapegoat," was released alive into the wilderness carrying the people's sins with it.

 According to the lore, Azazel was once imprisoned, driven mad, and literally tore his spirit from his physical form to escape.
-It was while roaming bodiless that he discovered he could take over humans by force and he soon perfected the technique demons are said to use today.
-He takes pleasure in killing those close to his victims and prefers setting up situations that seem impossible for the person to survive instead of killing them himself.
-If someone survives a possession from Azazel, they will never be the same.
+It was while roaming bodiless that he discovered he could take over humans by force, and he soon perfected the technique demons are said to use today.
+He takes pleasure in killing those close to his targets and prefers setting up situations that seem impossible for the person to survive instead of killing them himself.
+If someone survives a possession by Azazel, they will never be the same.
 He leaves behind a shell of the person that once was.

-While some cultures believe demons are entities that were never human, some feel those who were evil in life will become demons in the afterlife.
+While some cultures believe demons are entities that were never human, others think that those who were evil in life will become demons in the afterlife.
 A type of demon from Japanese Buddhist mythology known as a jikininki comes from the spirits of those who were greedy, selfish, and ungodly people in life.
-They are cursed to spend eternity in self-loathing, feeding on the flesh of human corpses.
+They are cursed to spend eternity in self-loathing, feeding on the flesh of human cadavers.

-While most demons enjoy their evil existence, the jikininki are miserable and are more than willing to take other people down with them, making a person’s life a living hell so the jikininki doesn't have to suffer alone.
+While most demons enjoy their evil existence, the jikininki are miserable and are more than willing to take other people down with them.
+They strive to make a person’s life a living hell so the jikininki doesn't have to suffer alone.